 As for the inside, time has been less kind to it, although most of the damage has been done by Siloam, who hasn't just ignored the place, they've actually stripped and demoed it, leaving little intact.
 If you feel like crying, Abandoned America's Matthew Christopher has an excellent gallery of interior Assumption BVM shots.

-Not content to leave well enough alone, Siloam has been trying to knock this place down for years.
+Not content to leave well enough alone, Wei, like Siloam before him, is trying to knock the place down.
 Depending on when you read this review, the church has likely either been approved for demolition or is in the midst of an appeal process.
 It's like a carousel, endlessly jerking us church lovers around.

 Regardless of the rulings, without a motivated buyer to see past the rot, this place might as well be toast.
 And that kind of imagination is rare these days.